Writing an Abstract to Target Researchers

 Use keywords to attract more readers

 For example, if you’re writing a paper on the prevalence of obesity among lower classes that crosses international boundaries, include terms like “obesity,” “prevalence,” “international,” “lower classes,” and “cross-cultural.”
 These are terms that should net a wide array of people interested in your topic of study.
+Look at our nine rules for choosing keywords for your research paper if you need more input on this.

 Each section is quite compact—only a single sentence or two, although there is room for expansion if one element or statement is particularly interesting or compelling.
 As the abstract is almost always one long paragraph, the individual sections should naturally merge into one another to create a holistic effect.
 Use the following as a checklist to ensure that you have included all of the necessary content in your abstract.

 1) Identify your purpose and motivation.
 So your research is about rabies in Brazilian squirrels.
-So what?
 Why is this important?
 You should start your abstract by explaining why people should care about this study—why is it significant to your field and perhaps to the wider world?
-And what is exact purpose of your study; what are you trying to achieve?
+And what is the exact purpose of your study; what are you trying to achieve?
 Start by answering the following questions:

 - What made you decide to do this study or project?